rlaehdals/tfviz/README.md

 tfviz plan
 ```

 This will start a temporary local web server and automatically open your default browser to show the visualized plan.

 No HTML file is written to disk — everything runs in memory.

-Once you close the browser or exit the page, the server automatically shuts down.
+The server automatically shuts down **5 seconds after the page has been opened**, regardless of whether the browser is still open or not.